Oyelowo/twust/README.md

   including responsive variants, pseudo-class variants, and more.
 - **Custom Configurations:** Easily integrate with custom TailwindCSS configurations to support custom utility classes.
+- **Plugin Integration:** Enable support for popular plugins like daisyui by specifying them as a feature, offering an extended range of class names.
+- **Easy Code Reusability:** Directly copy-paste your TailwindCSS code across projects without any manual effort, ensuring rapid development.

 - **Performance:** Designed with performance in mind, ensuring minimal overhead during the compilation process.